Mirciulica15/DevOps-Tech-Summer-Practice-2024/FlaviaBusnatu/Notes_Git.md

 To solve ->remove lines from 2 to 5(prima linie <<<<, ultima linie >>>>)

 .gitignore -> Git gives us the possibility to control what will be synchronized with remote and what will be not

+GIT TAGS
+git tag -a v2.0 -m "version 2.0.
+A lot of new features"-> to create a tag
+git tag  ->to show the tags
+git tag -d v1.0 -> to delete a tag